Exercise 4 - ConfigMaps¶

 Create a

-using the content below:(replace<!DOCTYPE html> <html> <head> <title>John Doe</title> </head> <body> <h1>John Doe</h1> <p> Today I learned how to deploy my own website in the cloud using an Apache HTTP Server (httpd) running on OpenShift. </p> </body> </html>
+ConfigMapwith theindex.htmlusing the content below:(replace<!DOCTYPE html> <html> <head> <title>John Doe</title> </head> <body> <h1>John Doe</h1> <p> Today I learned how to deploy my own website in the cloud using an Apache HTTP Server (httpd) running on OpenShift. </p> </body> </html>John Doewith your actual name - if you are John Doe you can skip this)Try to create the

-definition file on your own using the template at and the additional schema informationSolution:
+ConfigMapdefinition file on your own using the template at and the additional schema informationSolution:

-apiVersion: v1 kind: ConfigMap metadata: name: httpd data: index.html: |- <!DOCTYPE html> <html> <head> <title>John Doe</title> </head> <body> <h1>John Doe</h1> <p> Today I learned how to deploy my own website in the cloud using an Apache HTTP Server (httpd) running on OpenShift. </p> </body> </html>
+apiVersion: v1 kind: ConfigMap metadata: name: httpd data: index.html: |- <!DOCTYPE html> <html> <head> <title>John Doe</title> </head> <body> <h1>John Doe</h1> <p> Today I learned how to deploy my own website in the cloud using an Apache HTTP Server (httpd) running on OpenShift. </p> </body> </html> -

 Press 'Create' .

-Mount a ConfigMap
+Mount a ConfigMap¶

 - Navigate to 'Workloads' → 'Deployments' .